danielp67/google-search-extension/README.md

 ### 🌐 Translation Support
 Quickly translate your search query with a single click.
 The Translate button uses your preferred language settings to instantly translate your search terms using Google Translate.

+### 🔄 Reddit Integration
+Find discussions about your search topic on Reddit with a single click.
+The Reddit button takes your current search query and searches Reddit for relevant conversations.

 ### 🔍 Advanced Search
 Access powerful search filters and options without remembering complex search operators.
 The Advanced Search feature provides an intuitive interface for: